ryanfleury/metadesk/docs/md_docs.md

     @doc("A File node represents parsed metadesk source text.")
         File,

     @doc("A List node serves as the root of an externally chained list of nodes.
-Its children are nodes with the MD_NodeKind_Reference kind.")
+Its children are nodes with the @code 'MD_NodeKind_Reference' kind.")
         List,

     @doc("A Reference node is an indirection to another node.
-The node field 'ref_target' contains a pointer to the referenced node.
+The node field @code 'ref_target' contains a pointer to the referenced node.
 These nodes are typically used for creating externally chained linked lists that gather nodes from a parse tree.")
         Reference,

-    @doc("A Namespace node represents a namespace created by the '#namespace' reserved keyword.")
+    @doc("A Namespace node represents a namespace created by the @code '#namespace' reserved keyword.")
         Namespace,

     @doc("A Label node represents the main structure of the metadesk abstract syntax tree.
 Some labels have children which will also be labels.
 Labels can be given their text by identifiers, numerics, string and character literals, and operator symbols.")
         @see(MD_TokenKind)
         Label,

-    @doc("A Tag node represents a tag attached to a label node with the '@identifer' syntax.
+    @doc("A Tag node represents a tag attached to a label node with the @code '@identifer' syntax.
 The children of a tag node represent the arguments placed in the tag.")
         Tag,

     @doc("Not a real kind value given to nodes, this is always one larger than the largest enum value that can be given to a node.")